francescoimola/my-site/_notes/works/greenwich-galleries.md

     }
 </style>

-Between 2018 and 2020 I assisted the production, install, and documentation of over 60 art and architecture exhibitions and events at the [University of Greenwich Galleries](https://www.greenwichunigalleries.co.uk/).
-Here are some of the highlights from that time, alongside the core role(s) I played in the production/delivery of each of the listed projects.
+Between 2018 and 2020 I assisted the production, marketing, and documentation of over 60 art and architecture exhibitions and events at the [University of Greenwich Galleries](https://www.greenwichunigalleries.co.uk/).
+Here are some of the highlights from that time, alongside the core role(s) I played in the production and delivery of each project.

 <div class="split-layout">
     <figure style="flex: 1.7778">